 So daydreams are created from certain desires.
 The images of the dream itself aren’t necessarily what we look at when observing our daydreams.
+The following and preceding sentences about why daydream is crucially important to understand.
 It’s what lies underneath them, the desire from which the daydream images were created: that which inspired the daydream.
 That’s where we’re likely to uncover our meaning.

 Daydreams are about preferences and desires, so it’s important to look beyond the daydream images or pictures to uncover the underlying value.
 Why daydream is usually misinterpreted and the crux is lost altogether.
 It’s not the imagery of why daydream is magic, it’s the underlying feeling or feelings that inspired the daydream, that’s the important part and usually never explored.

 In Daydreams: Misinterpretation and Undercurrent, I reflect: As mentioned, our daydreams come about from the underlying feelings and undercurrents of our experiences, and can evolve our vision, plans and aspirations.